-Toxins in the diet are largely related to agricultural practices, but also from additives, cooking methods, preservatives and flavor enhancers.
+Toxins in the diet are largely related to agricultural practices, but also from additives, cooking methods, preservatives, and flavor enhancers.

-Toxins in agriculture: Rules and safety in the area of agriculture are in need of major overhaul.
+Toxins in agriculture: Rules and safety in the area of agriculture are in need of a major overhaul.
 An expert review of one chemical widely used, glyphosate, is now considered a probable human carcinogen (5).

 The use of this chemical is so widespread, it is found in every nook and cranny of the globe, even where it isn’t used.

 Chemicals in foods also come from convenient plastic packaging, especially from hot foods that begin to wear the plastics down, which are known endocrine-disrupting chemicals.